curl/curl/docs/libcurl/curl_url_set.md

 This function has an 8 MB maximum length limit for all provided input strings.
-In the real world, excessively long fields in URLs cause problems even if this API accepts them.
+In the real world, excessively long fields in URLs cause problems even if this function accepts them.

-When setting or updating contents of individual URL parts, this API might accept data that would not be otherwise possible to set in the string when it gets populated as a result of a full URL parse.
+When setting or updating contents of individual URL parts, curl_url_set(3) might accept data that would not be otherwise possible to set in the string when it gets populated as a result of a full URL parse.
 Beware.
 If done so, extracting a full URL later on from such components might render an invalid URL.

 The *flags* argument is a bitmask with independent features.